MICA-MNI/ENIGMA/docs/source/pages/visualization_doc/index.rst

 Following the examples below, we can easily map parcellated data (*e.g.*, Desikan-Killiany) to fsaverage5 surface space (*i.e.*, vertices).
 In the following example, we will display mean subcortical volume reductions in individuals with left TLE (*z*-scored to healthy controls).

-.. admonition:: Parcellations, parcellations for everyone
+.. admonition:: Parcellations, parcellations for everyone! 🧩

      Mapping parcellated data to the surface has never been easier - even for ENIGMA datasets (yes, those datasets with 68, as opposed to 71, Desikan-
      Killiany cortical parcels).
 Our ``parcel_to_surface()`` function works with ENIGMA- and non-ENIGMA-derived datasets.
 We also included several other parcellations (*e.g.*, glasser_fsa5, schaefer_100_fsa5, schaefer_200_fsa5, schaefer_300_fsa5, and so on ...), so you can take advantage of our visualization tools for all your other projects!

 .. admonition:: Don't like fsaverage5?
-Relax, we got you covered!
+Relax, we got you covered! 🛀🏾

      The same approach can be used to map parcellated data to the Conte69 surface template; simply replace every instance of 'fsa5' with 'conte69'!
      Easy peasy lemon squeezy 🍋